 - Mark-ups vary by currency pair, starting as low as 0.4% and occasionally rising to more than 1%

 - Transfers are processed and sent to recipients within 2 working days

 - No maximum transfer limits, although a minimum transfer of $1,000 is required

-OFX offers transfers from 17 major currencies into 37 major and minor currencies.
+OFX offers transfers in 55 currencies.
 The major currencies are: US dollar, Euro, British pound, Japanese yen, Swiss franc, Canadian dollar, Australian dollar, New Zealand dollar, Hong Kong dollar, Singapore dollar, Swedish krona, Norwegian kroner, Danish kroner, Polish zloty, and UAE dirham.